-It is also rumored that Squanto was buried in Burial Hill but it is unlikely that he is buried in Plymouth at all since he died unexpectedly in 1622 during an expedition to Pleasant Bay on Cape Cod and was most likely buried there instead.
+It is also rumored that Squanto was buried in Burial Hill but it is unlikely that he is buried in Plymouth at all since he died unexpectedly in 1622 during an expedition to Chatham on Cape Cod and was most likely buried there instead.
 A marker on the grounds of the historic Nickerson House in Chatham states that Squanto was buried somewhere in that location in 1622.

 The following is a list of people who are buried or assumed to be buried in Burial Hill:

 Richard Warren, died 1628, Mayflower passenger

 William Bradford, died 1657, Mayflower passenger and governor of Plymouth Colony